You're Not Escaping Your Feelings. You're Finally Having Them.

 I launched the reviews system at Saks Fifth Avenue many years ago, so I know a thing or two about how they work, and more importantly, how they don't.

-Here is the uncomfortable truth about reviews: roughly one in every 500 readers actually leaves one.⁵ The rest finish the book, close the app, and move on with their lives.
+Here's the uncomfortable truth about reviews: roughly one in every 500 readers actually leaves one.⁵ The rest finish the book, close the app, and move on with their lives.
 So the reviews that do exist are wildly unrepresentative.
 They skew toward the people who were angry enough to write something, or close enough to the author to do her a favor.

 The reality is that reviews are not a reader tool.
 They're really an algorithm tool, designed to help platforms decide what to surface next.